sneusse/plugin.video.xstream/README.md

-# xStream Addon for Kodi
+# xStream for Kodi
-xStream is a xbmc plugin to watch streams from various german film, trailer, music and sport sites
+xStream is an addon to watch streams from various german and english film, series, music and sport sites

 ## Available Sites:
 * bundesliga.de `broken`